-Online or telephone communication can be a useful way to access counselling when face to face work is not possible.
+Online or telephone communication can be a useful way to access counselling/therapy when face to face work is not possible.

 It may be that geographical location prevents us from meeting face to face or perhaps it is difficult for you to travel independently.
 Alternatively, it may be preferable for you to have a consultation in the privacy of your own home.

-I am happy to work with you online or by phone, as follows:
+I am happy to explore the possibility of working with you online or by phone, as follows:

-- with new clients who choose to use online communications or who live beyond travelling distance to my consulting rooms
+- with new clients who choose to use online communications or who live beyond travelling distance to my consulting room

 - with existing face-to-face clients who may be unable to attend in person on an occasional or ongoing basis